 (d) The Department of State has also taken the position that the principles of the Protocol have become part of customary international law.
-Thus, in Congressional correspondence in 1967, it was stated that 'We consider that the basic rule set forth in this document /the Protocol/ has been so widely accepted over a long period of time that it is now considered to form a part of customary international law."
+Thus, in Congressional correspondence in 1967, it was stated that 'We consider that the basic rule set forth in this document so widely accepted over a long period of time that it is now considered to form a part of customary international law."
 While the establishment of these principles as customary international law is not free from doubt, this conclusion is based on the practice and statements of States, including the United States, and the nature and purpose of the Protocol.
 Most recently, over 90 States, including the United States, have voted for UN resolutions (in 1966 and 1968) that demand strict and unconditional compliance with the "principles and objectives" of the Protocol.
-The establishment of the principle of the Protocol as customary international law renders inoperative reservations of some States which seek to apply the Protocol only to other Contracting States, All States, whether or not Parties to the Protocol, are bound to observe rules of customary international law.
+The establishment of the principle of the Protocol as customary international law renders inoperative reservations of some States which seek to apply the Protocol only to other Contracting States: All States, whether or not Parties to the Protocol, are bound to observe rules of customary international law.

-(e) Some have argued that there is no "humanitarian purposes" limitation either in the Protocol or under customary international law on the ways in which RCAs can be used in warfare.
-The United States, has not sought to establish a broader exception that would permit the use of such agents in connection with conventional fire to kill enemy troops.
+- (e) Some have argued that there is no "humanitarian purposes" limitation either in the Protocol or under customary international law on the ways in which RCAs can be used in warfare.
+The United States has sought to establish a broader exception that would permit the use of such agents in connection with conventional fire to kill enemy troops.
 Most states which have expressed views and the Secretary-General take the position that the Protocol prohibits any use of tear gases in warfare.
-Accordingly, if the United States determines to ratify the Protocol and wishes to maintain the option to use tear gas "for humanitarian purposes", an express interpretation to this effect should accompany ratification.

-(f) If the United States were to determine to maintain the option for unrestricted use of tear gas and other incapacitants, it would be necessary not only to include (with the advice and consent of two-thirds of the Senate) an express reservation to this effect in ratifying the Protocol, but also to indicate that the United States does not recognize any customary international law restriction on such uses and to oppose UN Resolutions evidencing such a customary law limitation.
-In State's view, the political cost of such action would be very high and it would have a severely adverse effect on progress toward international disarmament agreement.
+Accordingly, if the United States determines to ratify the Protocol and wishes to maintain the option to use tear gas "for humanitarian purposes," an express interpretation to this effect should accompany ratifications.\ - (f) If the United States were to determine to maintain the option for unrestricted use of tear gas and other incapacitants, it would be necessary not only to include (with the advice and consent of two-thirds of the Senate) an express interpretation or reservation to this effect in ratifying the Protocol, but also to take the position that the United States does not recognize any customary international law restriction on such uses and to oppose UN resolutions evidencing such a customary law limitations.